 A dash of sauce added to your rehydrated meal can turn bland into delicious in one step.

 Ounce per ounce, it has more flavor than any other ingredient in your pack, and can brighten up breakfast, lunch, or dinner.

 So, consider adding the mini pocket bottle to your necessities list.
 It'll bring a smile to every meal.

 Of course, bringing your sauce backpacking wouldn't even be possible if it required refrigeration.
 Luckily, the heat-inducing spices are also great at warding off microbial growth.
 So, you can safely pack it along for the length of your trip, or keep a bottle stored along with the rest of your camp kitchen supplies.

 It's safe, tasty, and easy as pie.
+No refrigeration required.

 Little Health Boosts